We’re on a mission to share the wonders of Guayusa with the world.

 And so, it soon became our mission to share Guayusa tea with Australia and the world.
 I invite you to slow down, reset and reconnect as you enjoy a nourishing cup of Ayusa Tea.

 We’re proud to be the first major suppliers of Guayusa tea in Australia.
 Ayusa Tea was founded in Byron Bay, and is now gaining momentum around the country as a healthy and ethical alternative to coffee.
 Here’s why.

 - Conciencia Amazonica: $1 from every tea canister bought goes towards the conservation and education program in Ecuador, “Conciencia Amazonica”

-- Fair Trade: Guayusa is produced by independent Kichwa families, and we’ve collaborated with local suppliers who pay these farmers 15% above fair trade standards.
+- Fair Trade: Guayusa is produced by independent Kichwa families.
+We’ve collaborated with local suppliers who pay these farmers 15% above fair trade standards.

-- Sustainability: The Holly tree contributes to the rich biodiversity within the Ecuadorian Amazon, and works to replenish the soil after deforestation.
+- Sustainability: The Holly tree contributes to the rich biodiversity within the Ecuadorian Amazon.
+It also works to replenish the soil after deforestation.

 - Agroforestry: The Kichwa farmers grow Guayusa amongst trees and other native vegetation.
 This method is not a mono-crop system that harms the rainforest, but rather, it grows harmoniously with other species and helps the Amazon thrive.

 With Every Purchase Of Ayusa Tea, $1 Is Donated To “Conciencia Amazonia”

 Ayusa Tea is a founding donor of the conservation & education foundation “Conciencia Amazonica” in Ecuador.
 This foundation educates students and businesses on the benefits of eco-sustainable farming, and the importance of preserving the rich Amazon Rainforest.
 Due to recent global events, the foundation is dedicated to providing frontline aid and bare necessities – such as food packs and medical supplies.